israelpereira55/VRPTW/README.md

 ## Getting Started

 First you need a MDVRPTW problem instancy, which you can get on VRP Libraries.
 We will list some libraries in which you can get them.
-We have the "instances" folder with Cordeuat and Vidal MDVRPTW instances, mostly for backup purposes but You can use them too!
+We have the "instances" folder Solomon VRPTW instances with 25 clients but You can get instances with more clients!

-You can also make your own instance, but it needs to follow Cordeaut standards.
+You can also make your own instance, but it needs to follow Solomon standards.

 * [VRP-REP](http://www.vrp-rep.org/variants/item/vrptw.html)
 * [NEO LCC](https://neo.lcc.uma.es/vrp/vrp-instances/)